-These warts are also called condylomata acuminate.
+These warts are also called condylomata acuminata.
 Most of these are caused by the subtypes 6 and 11 which have very low potential for malignancy, while a few of these caused by subtypes 16 and 30 have a high potential for malignant transformation.

-Clinically, the lesions caused by any of these virus types are indistinguishable, and consist of fungating masses of verrucous tissue present on the anogenital region especially the glans in the male, and vulva, vagina and cervix in the female.
+Clinically, the lesions caused by any of these virus types are indistinguishable, and consist of fungating masses of verrucous tissue present on the anogenital region especially the glans in the male, and vulva, vagina, and cervix in the female.

 These warts may also be seen in the perianal area, oral cavity or conjunctiva.
 These lesions grow much faster especially during pregnancy and are usually transmitted through sexual contact, and are thus far more common in the adults.

 None of the anti-viral drugs available so far are effective against warts.
 Thus, the only method of treatment consists of cauterization of the infected tissue with chemicals, electric heat, cryosurgery or laser therapy.